joomlatools/joomlatools-platform/README.md

   * `JOOMLA_DEBUG` - [OPTIONAL] True or false to enable or disable debug mode
 4. Access Joomla administrator at `http://example.com/web/administrator`

+### Joomlatools Console

+Our [Joomlatools Console](../tools/console.html) also supports the Joomlatools Platform.
+To install the platform with a single command, add the `--repo=platform` flag:

+    joomla site:create joomlatools-platform --repo=platform

 ## Configuration

 To be able to access your Joomla site at `http://example.com/`set your site vhost document root to `/path/to/site/web/`.

 If you are using shared hosting and/or you are not allowed to change your server Apache vhost